-The availability of both as reported and normalized data sets is a big boon to the analyst community.
-With these data sets, the existing spreadsheet can be linked to data APIs for the as reported and normalized data sets based on the analyst requirement.
-For instance, for single company analysis, you can directly use as reported data elements and carry out appropriate adjustments already in the model.
-However, for multi company comparisons you may use vendor normalization logic or perform custom normalizations, if required.
-It is also possible to carry out a one-time set up for the linking process using rule-based software that does most of the basic mapping.
+The availability of both as-reported and normalized data sets is a big boon to the analyst community.
+With these data sets, the existing spreadsheet can be linked to data APIs for the as-reported and normalized data sets based on the analyst’s requirement.
+For instance, for single company analysis, you can directly use reported data elements and carry out appropriate adjustments already in the model.
+However, for multi-company comparisons, you may use vendor normalization logic or perform custom normalizations if required.
+It is also possible to carry out a one-time setup for the linking process using rule-based software that does most of the basic mapping.

 Advantages of plugging spreadsheets with data APIs